intel/dffml/docs/tutorials/rolling_alice/0000_forward.md

 We have been publicizing our work over technical channels and on twitter and gave a talk at AppSec days PNW which touched on Alice **TODO: Add link once recording is up**.
 She’s just a dream at this point, nothing more than brainstorming and a pile of non-ML python code.
 The hope is that if we work together as humanity we can use proper planning to create a better world.

+## Security Folks

+Ready to bring security to the mind? https://github.com/intel/dffml/tree/alice/docs/tutorials/rolling_alice

+Securing the software supply chain is becoming about securing the supply chain of the mind, the developer mind.
+We need to teach developers, and we'll be teaching developers in a language they understand, code.
+We'll teach them by teaching Alice how to teach them, along the way we'll build Alice, who will be a developer herself one day.

 ## RFCv1 Announcement